tijh/ELAN-MATLAB/METADATA.md

 ## Data

-This dataset contains annotations from 10 trials from five client–therapist pairs.
+This dataset contains annotations from 10 music therapy sessions from five client–therapist pairs.
 Each trial has 10 annotation tiers: C_Pulse (client's pulse type), MT_Pulse (therapist's pulse type), Shared_Pulse (linear combination of the two pulse tiers), C_Facing_MT (whether the client faces the therapist or not), MT_Facing_C (vice versa), Mutual_Facing (linear combination of the facing tiers), C_Travelling (whether the client is moving or not), MT_Travelling (same for the therapist), Both_Travelling (linear combination of the travelling tiers), Musictype (what type of music is being played).

 ## Annotation values